 The national testing protocols require students who are not working in a year level or graded situation to sit the test paper that is designed for the year level they would be in according to their age.

 NAPLAN 2021 participation

 Birthdate range for students eligible to participate in NAPLAN 2021

 In most cases, your child will be eligible to sit the tests using the same additional support that they would usually have in learning situations.
 Further details regarding adjustments for students with disabilities can be found on the ACARA website at https://www.nap.edu.au/naplan/school-support/adjustments-for-students-with-disability

-If your child requires Braille, large print or electronic test materials please download the NAPLAN 2020 Alternative Test Formats request form.
-This should be returned by the date stated on the form by Wednesday, 12 February 2020.
+If your child requires Braille, large print or electronic test materials please download the NAPLAN 2021 Alternative Test Formats request form.
+This should be returned to the address shown on the form by Wednesday, 10 February 2021.

 You will receive a report that shows your child’s achievement for each NAPLAN test.